 - Atlantis in The Spy Who Loved Me (1977) – what JKM said.

-Bond Cars (inspired by JKM’s Top Five James Bond Cars)
+Inspired by JKM’s Top Five James Bond Cars.

 - Aston Martin DB5 – Goldfinger (1964), From Russia With Love (1963), Goldeneye (1995), Tomorrow Never Dies (1997), Casino Royale (2006), Skyfall (2012): still the car for all of the 50 years of James Bond.
 Looked good then, looks great now.